Manila Cathedral: Architecture and design

 The Manila Cathedral was built in the Latin cross (cruciform) layout.
 Its northwest façade, which is built in the Neo-Romanesque architecture style, is a replica of the façade of the previous cathedral, along with statues of famous saints sculpted in Roman travertine stone.
 Several of the artworks inside the basilica were made by Italian artists.
 In the previous cathedral, the statues were originally made of molave wood.
 The statue of Rose of Lima was sculpted by Angelo Fattinanzi; Jacob, Andrew and Anthony the Abbot were sculpted by Livia Papini; and Francis Xavier and Polycarp were sculpted by Alcide Tico.
+It is traditional to crown and adorn the statue of Rose of Lima with flowers and roses for her feast day.

 Eight bronze panels sculpted by Alessandro Monteleone and Francesco Nagni dominate the central northwest doors of the cathedral.
 Each panel is 1.8 m wide and 4.24 m tall, depicting bas-reliefs of the important events in the cathedral's history.
-The tympanum above the central doors bears the Latin inscription Tibi cordi tuo immaculato concredimus nos ac consecramus ("To thy Immaculate Heart, entrust us and consecrate us").
+The tympanum above the central doors bears the Latin inscription Tibi cordi tuo immaculato concredimus nos ac consecramus ("To your Immaculate Heart, we entrust and consecrate ourselves").
 Two smaller doors on the left and right sides have also eight panels installed in each door, depicting invocations to the Blessed Virgin Mary.

 The papal arms were added in 1981 to signify the cathedral's status as a basilica.

 Since Pope John Paul II's apostolic visit to the basilica in 1981, a medallion bearing the papal arms has been placed beneath the cross of the façade and at the crossing above the high altar.
 The scarlet galeros of Cardinals Rufino Santos and Jaime Sin are also suspended from the dome's ceiling.
 A copy of the statue of St. Peter's Basilica titled Saint Peter Enthroned is placed across a polychrome, life-sized statue of the Immaculate Conception.

 The bronze baptismal font and angel-shaped holy water fonts were made by Publio Morbiducci.
 The prominent mosaic of Jude Thaddeus was made by Marcello Mazzoli.
 In 1964, Filipino artist Galo Ocampo designed and made most of the cathedral's 134 modern stained glass windows.

 The marble floors on the center aisle near the altar bears the coats of arms of four cardinal archbishops of Manila: Rufino Santos, Jaime Sin, Gaudencio Rosales, and Luis Antonio Tagle.